pyHi-M/traceratops/.github/PULL_REQUEST_TEMPLATE.md

 **Only for Pull Request on `dev` branch.**

-- [ ] Tests are available for the main feature (manual or auto)
 - [ ] [Documentation has been updated (tutorial)](https://traceratops.readthedocs.io/en/main/contribute/how_to_document.html)
 - [ ] [Feature reliability status is updated](https://traceratops.readthedocs.io/en/main/contribute/how_to_document.html#update-the-reliability-status)
 - [ ] **Squash commits**: I understand that the detailed commit history of this branch will be squashed into a single commit
 - [ ] [Code has been reviewed](https://traceratops.readthedocs.io/en/main/contribute/code_review.html)
-- [ ] GitHub Actions checks pass successfully
+- [ ] Checks of GitHub Actions pass successfully

 ## [MAIN] Checklist